 John A. Wilson Building

-Good morning, Chairperson Allen, members, and staff of the Committee on the Judiciary and Public Safety.
+Good afternoon, Chairperson Allen, members, and staff of the Committee on the Judiciary and Public Safety.
 I am Helder Gil, Chief of Staff to Deputy Mayor Kevin Donahue, who could not attend today’s hearing due to a family commitment.
 I am here to present Deputy Mayor Donahue’s testimony on Bill 22-452, the “Clemency Board Establishment Act of 2017.”

 The bill seeks to provide greater local control over the clemency process for District of Columbia Code offenders by creating a review procedure for applications on pardons and sentence commutations.
 Although D.C.
 Official Code § 1-301.76, originally enacted by Congress in the late 19th century, states that the Mayor of the District of Columbia may grant pardons, the U.S. Department of Justice (DOJ) appears to believe that the Mayor’s authority to grant clemency, if any even exists, must be narrowly interpreted and that only the President has authority to grant clemency petitions for criminal cases in the District.

 Currently, inmates and returning citizens in the District must submit clemency petitions to the DOJ, which then sends them to the President for consideration.
 This process is an affront to our Home Rule and basic democratic principles.
-It is unconscionable that a District resident who was convicted of violating District law must appeal to the President of the United States for a clemency petition.
+It is unconscionable that a District resident who was convicted of violating District law in a District court must appeal to the President of the United States for a clemency petition.

 Bill 22-452 would create an independent Clemency Board tasked with: